- Prospective Undergraduate

 Log in to your CheckMarq student account and select "Accept Admission" or "Decline

 Admission."
 Once you have accepted your admission, you will see your next step dashboard.

-The priority deadline for tuition and housing deposits is May 1, and deposits are non-refundable.
+The priority deadline for tuition and housing deposits is May 1 for Fall 2018 enrollment, and deposits are non-refundable.
 Deposits received up until June 15 will be considered on a space available basis.
 Submitting your deposit means you are committing to enroll at Marquette.

 I. Signed Financial Sponsorship Form (if not already submitted)

 Students fully sponsored by their home government or by other external scholarships should provide an official letter of support from their government or other sponsor instead of the sponsorship form.